 The GSM network authenticates the identity of the subscriber through the use of a challenge-response mechanism.
-A 128-bit random number (RAND) is sent to the MS. The MS computes the 32-bit signed response (SRES) based on the encryption of the random number (RAND) with the authentication algorithm (A3) using the individual subscriber authentication key (Ki).
-Upon receiving the signed response (SRES) from the subscriber, the GSM network repeats the calculation to verify the identity of the subscriber.
+A 128-bit Random Number (RAND) is sent to the MS. The MS computes the 32-bit Signed Response (SRES) based on the encryption of the RAND with the authentication algorithm (A3) using the individual subscriber authentication key (Ki).
+Upon receiving the SRES from the subscriber, the GSM network repeats the calculation to verify the identity of the subscriber.

-Note that the individual subscriber authentication key (Ki) is never transmitted over the radio channel.
-It is present in the subscriber's SIM, as well as the AUC, HLR, and VLR databases as previously described.
+The individual subscriber authentication key (Ki) is never transmitted over the radio channel, as it is present in the subscriber's SIM, as well as the AUC, HLR, and VLR databases.
 If the received SRES agrees with the calculated value, the MS has been successfully authenticated and may continue.
-If the values do not match, the connection is terminated and an authentication failure indicated to the MS.
+If the values do not match, the connection is terminated and an authentication failure is indicated to the MS.

 The calculation of the signed response is processed within the SIM.
-This provides enhanced security, because the confidential subscriber information such as the IMSI or the individual subscriber authentication key (Ki) is never released from the SIM during the authentication process.
+It provides enhanced security, as confidential subscriber information such as the IMSI or the individual subscriber authentication key (Ki) is never released from the SIM during the authentication process.

-The SIM contains the ciphering key generating algorithm (A8), which is used to produce the 64-bit ciphering key (Kc).
-The ciphering key is computed by applying the same random number (RAND) used in the authentication process to the ciphering key generating algorithm (A8) with the individual subscriber authentication key (Ki).
-As will be shown in later sections, the ciphering key (Kc) is used to encrypt and decrypt the data between the MS and BS.
+The SIM contains the ciphering key generating algorithm (A8) that is used to produce the 64-bit ciphering key (Kc).
+This key is computed by applying the same random number (RAND) used in the authentication process to ciphering key generating algorithm (A8) with the individual subscriber authentication key (Ki).

-An additional level of security is provided by having the means to change the ciphering key, making the system more resistant to eavesdropping.
-The ciphering key may be changed at regular intervals as required by network design and security considerations.
-In a similar manner to the authentication process, the computation of the ciphering key (Kc) takes place internally within the SIM.
+GSM provides an additional level of security by having a way to change the ciphering key, making the system more resistant to eavesdropping.
+The ciphering key may be changed at regular intervals as required.
+As in case of the authentication process, the computation of the ciphering key (Kc) takes place internally within the SIM.
 Therefore, sensitive information such as the individual subscriber authentication key (Ki) is never revealed by the SIM.

-Encrypted voice and data communications between the MS and the network is accomplished through use of the ciphering algorithm A5.
+Encrypted voice and data communications between the MS and the network is accomplished by using the ciphering algorithm A5.
 Encrypted communication is initiated by a ciphering mode request command from the GSM network.
 Upon receipt of this command, the mobile station begins encryption and decryption of data using the ciphering algorithm (A5) and the ciphering key (Kc).

 To ensure subscriber identity confidentiality, the Temporary Mobile Subscriber Identity (TMSI) is used.
-The TMSI is sent to the mobile station after the authentication and encryption procedures have taken place.
-The mobile station responds by confirming reception of the TMSI.
+Once the authentication and encryption procedures are done, the TMSI is sent to the mobile station.
+After the receipt, the mobile station responds.
 The TMSI is valid in the location area in which it was issued.
 For communications outside the location area, the Location Area Identification (LAI) is necessary in addition to the TMSI.

 GSM service providers are doing billing based on the services they are providing to their customers.
 All the parameters are simple enough to charge a customer for the provided services.

-In this chapter, we will discuss about most frequently used billing techniques and parameters to charge a GSM subscriber.
+This chapter provides an overview of the frequently used billing techniques and parameters applied to charge a GSM subscriber.

 These services can be charged on per call basis.
-Only call initiator has to pay the charges, and nowadays, all the incoming charges are free.
-A customer can be charged based on different parameters like:
+The call initiator has to pay the charges, and the incoming calls are nowadays free.
+A customer can be charged based on different parameters such as −

-Till the time this tutorial is written, most of the service providers are charging their customer's SMS services based on number of text messages sent from their mobile phone.
-There are other prime SMS services available where service providers are charging more than normal SMS charge.
-These services are being used in collaboration of Television Networks or Radio Networks to demand SMS from the audiences.
+Most of the service providers charge their customer's SMS services based on the number of text messages sent.
+There are other prime SMS services available where service providers charge more than normal SMS charge.
+These services are being availed in collaboration of Television Networks or Radio Networks to demand SMS from the audiences.

-Most of time, charges are paid by the SMS sender but for some services like stocks and share prices, mobile banking facilities and leisure booking services, etc. Recipient of the SMS has to pay for the service.
+Most of the time, the charges are paid by the SMS sender but for some services like stocks and share prices, mobile banking facilities, and leisure booking services, etc. the recipient of the SMS has to pay for the service.

-Using GPRS service, you can browse Internet and can play games on the Internet, you can download movies or music, etc. So a service provider will charge you based on the data uploaded as well as data downloaded on your mobile phone.
+Using GPRS service, you can browse, play games on the Internet, and download movies.
+So a service provider will charge you based on the data uploaded as well as data downloaded on your mobile phone.
 These charges will be based on per Kilo Byte data downloaded/uploaded.

-Additional parameter could be a Quality of Service provided to you.
-If you want to watch a movie, then a low quality may work because some data loss may be acceptable to you, but if you are downloading a zip file, then a single byte loss will corrupt your complete downloaded file.
+Additional parameter could be a QoS provided to you.
+If you want to watch a movie, then a low QoS may work because some data loss may be acceptable, but if you are downloading a zip file, then a single byte loss will corrupt your complete downloaded file.

 Another parameter could be peak and off peak time to download a data file or to browse the Internet.

-Most of the supplementary services are being provided based on monthly rental or absolutely FREE.
-Like Call Waiting, Call Forwarding, Calling Number Identification, and call on hold are available at very low or zero prices.
+Most of the supplementary services are being provided based on monthly rental or absolutely free.
+For example, call waiting, call forwarding, calling number identification, and call on hold are available at zero cost.

-Call Baring is a service, which service providers use just to recover their dues, etc., otherwise this service is not being used by any subscriber.
+Call barring is a service, which service providers use just to recover their dues, etc., otherwise this service is not being used by any subscriber.

-Call conferencing service is a form of simple telephone call where customer will be charged for multiple calls made at a time.
+Call conferencing service is a form of simple telephone call where the customers are charged for multiple calls made at a time.
 No service provider charges extra charge for this service.

 Closed User Group (CUG) is very popular and is mainly being used to give special discounts to the users if they are making calls to a particular defined group of subscribers.